Jimnav-png/Structura/docs/Editing Blocks.md

 # How to edit blocks for Structura
 This page covers the process of editing a block to add support.
-This is broken into sections of adding support for rotation, changing the shape of a of a block, editing the textures for the block.
+This is broken into sections of adding support for rotation, changing the shape of a block, editing the textures for the block.
 This was added in Structura 1.3.
 ## find the block common name
 Blocks that contain the same type but different names are linked in the file lookups/block_definitions.json.
 This allows several blocks to use the same type of rotations, block shape, and texture layout.
-These are strings, the entry name is as minecraft calls it internally, the value is a string that can be wahtever the writer wants it to be. however this needs to match exactly the entries in the other files.
+These are strings, the entry name is as minecraft calls it internally, the value is a string that can be whatever the writer wants it to be.
+However, this needs to match exactly the entries in the other files.

 ## block roations
 The most common edit required is the rotation definition.
 The block rotation is contained in lookups/block_rotation.json.
 To support a common group of blocks you add an entry to the block_rotations.json matching the common name from the block_defintions.json.
 This entry must contain a dictionary with a key for each rotation state.
 All keys are strings in this document.
 The rotation states must contain a list of 3 numbers that denote the rotations around the X, Y, Z respectively.